nagyist/abp/docs/en/Community-Articles/2025-02-16-Using-Pushed-Authorization-Requests-In-ABP-Framework/POST.md

 grant_type: authorization_code
 ```

-At this point, the `Code Flow` authentication process is complete, and we can use the `access token` to access APIs on the `Acme.AuthServer.Api.Host` project.
+At this point, the `Code Flow` authentication process is complete, and we can use the `access token` to access APIs on the `Acme.HttpApi.Host` project.

 > The `Hybrid Flow` and `Implicit Flow` are similar to `Code Flow`.
 We'll focus on `Code Flow` in this discussion.